Why do we always pretend that we are what we’re not? Or we’re not what we are?

 What if you decided you didn’t care about being rejected?
 What if you decided that it was more important to be your heart self no matter what other people think?

-Jesus rebuked the Pharisees because they tried to make themselves look good on the outside, but inside they were rotting corpses.
-Jesus rebuked the Pharisees because they were being true to their head selves and not their heart selves.
-Jesus rebuked them because their hiding of their heart self was making other people do the same thing.
+Yeshua rebuked the Pharisees because they tried to make themselves look good on the outside, but inside they were rotting corpses.
+Yeshua rebuked the Pharisees because they were faking their head selves and not being true to their heart selves.
+Yeshua rebuked them because their hiding of their heart self was making other people do the same thing.

 Be true to your heart self.